Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3125.355289,3145.082652.md

 ### Transcript

-> favorite member of coffee-stained I will not say this I'm not gonna pick favorites no no it's Natalie but I'm biased because anywhere along before I knew coffee stain no no I don't
+> favorite member of coffee-stained I will not say this I'm not gonna pick favorites no no it's Natalie but I'm biased because anywhere along before I knew coffee stain no no I don't I did say that